smhr/ska-src-training-containers/README.md

 #### Git for Windows

-Download the latest [Git for Windows installer](https://git-for-windows.github.io/) and install it.
+Download the latest [Git for Windows installer](https://git-for-windows.github.io/) and then  install it.

-Then, open a Command Prompt (or Git Bash if during installation you elected not to use Git from the Windows Command Prompt), and verify the installation was successful by typing `git --version`.
+Then, open a Command Prompt (or Git Bash if during installation you elected not to use Git from the Windows Command Prompt), and verify the installation was successful by typing `git --version` and checking it's showing a version greater or equal than `2.34`.

 **Setting-up git configuration**

-Once you have verified or installed `git`, you have to configure your credentials.
+Once you have verified and installed `git`, you have to configure your credentials.

 To do that, configure your Git username and email using the following commands, replacing Manuel's name with your own.
 These details will be associated with any commits that you create (remember to use the same name and email that you usually register with, for example the one you will use in GitLab):